OzturkMahmut/GUI-for-an-Automated-Watering-System/README.md

 care depending on what kind of plant and water source are used.

 Control is achieved with aid of an Arduino and controller model is designed in Simulink.
+Arduino can be directly connected to the Simulink model and loaded with auto-generated program via 'Simulink Support Package for Arduino Hardware' add-on.

 A GUI was designed using Matlab’s App Designer toolbox.
 Purpose of the GUI is to change PID values and see the effects in real time.
 Also neat presentation of the results can